 Marimba was presented at the recently-concluded 2019 Milan design fair in a brand-new avatar with new colours developed by Cristina Celestino.
 Cristina, who is a Milan-based architect and designer from Friuli, came on board earlier this year as Billiani’s art director.

-Nanni’s long-standing association with Billiani has been instrumental in producing some of the brand’s best-selling furniture that today, which today, find their way in restaurants, cafeterias and hotels from around the world.
+Nanni’s long-standing association with Billiani has been instrumental in producing some of the brand’s best-selling furniture which today, find their way in restaurants, cafeterias and hotels from around the world.

 Discover more designs by Billiani, here.